Start a Building & Construction Materials Wholesale Trading Business in Dubai

 Select a company structure: Free zone companies are typically established as a Free Zone Limited Liability Company (FZ-LLC) with one or more shareholders.

-Choose your package: Select a licence package based on your operational needs, including virtual office, flexi-desk, or dedicated warehouse space.
+Choose your package: Select a license package based on your operational needs, including virtual office, flexi-desk, or dedicated warehouse space.

 Submit your application: Provide passport copies, a business plan summary, and any relevant trade references.

-Pay fees and receive your licence: Once documents are approved and fees settled, your trading licence is issued, typically within 3 to 7 working days.
+Pay fees and receive your license: Once documents are approved and fees settled, your trading license is issued, typically within 3 to 7 working days.

 Open a corporate bank account: Dubai South's established relationships with UAE banks support a smoother account-opening process.

-Arrange visas and staff: Apply for investor and employee visas based on your licence package allocation.
+Arrange visas and staff: Apply for investor and employee visas based on your license package allocation.

 Estimated Setup Costs